 Residential accommodation in College will be either a bedsit or ‘study-bedroom’ (office space and bedroom combined) or a bedroom in an offsite house with office space in College.
 Students who elect not to live in College (and who have not exceeded their fourth Nuffield Student year) are provided with office space in College.

 Residential accommodation is not normally provided for students in their third and fourth years.
 However, the University’s Graduate Accommodation Office can help full-time graduate students find accommodation; it manages a wide range of accommodation types and there is an application process through which graduate students can be considered for University-owned accommodation.
-For further information and contact details please see our accommodation guide.

 ACCOMMODATION FOR COUPLES